Edith Massey (actress)

-Edith Massey (born Edith Dornfield; May 28, 1918 – October 24, 1984) was an American actress and singer.
+Edith Massey (born Edith Y. Dornfeld; May 28, 1918 – October 24, 1984) was an American actress and singer.
 Massey was best known for her appearances in a series of movies by director John Waters.
 She was one of the Dreamlanders, Waters's stable of regular cast and crew members.

 Early life

-Born Edith Dornfield on May 28, 1918, in New York City, she was the daughter of Samuel and Bessie (Lansnek) Dornfield.
-Samuel, who was born in Austria or Ukraine, died about five months after Massey's birth.
+Born as Edith Dornfeld on May 28, 1918, in New York City, she was the daughter of Bessie (née Lansnek, 1896–1925) and Samuel Dornfeld (1891–1918), an Austrian-born Jewish couple.
+Samuel, who was a World War I veteran, died five months after Massey's birth due to complications as a result from a gas attack during the war.

 The 1920 United States Federal Census recorded Edith, age one, living on Lewis Street in Manhattan, New York, with her three-year-old sister, Etta, and their widowed mother, Bessie, who was 22 years old.
 The following year, on March 9, 1921, Bessie married her second husband, Max Grodsky, in Denver, Colorado.

 According to Massey's half-brother, Morris Grodsky, their parents "just threw up their hands one day, dropped off those who couldn't fend for themselves at a local orphanage or 'home,' and disappeared".
+According to Grodsky, who was also left there, the Jewish orphanage was not a terrible place, though he remembered being always hungry.
 Massey's mother died March 1, 1925.

 In the 1975 documentary Love Letter to Edie, Massey said she was raised in an orphanage and eventually was placed in a foster home.
 Her foster family members were cruel to her and, as a teenager, she ran away to Hollywood.
 In the documentary Divine Waters (1981), Massey explained that she was "born in New York, but raised in Denver....I was movie crazy, so I went to California to try and get in the movies, but instead I became a barmaid."